Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Proposed Methodology

-Since EnTransformer is designed to directly learn the conditional predictive distribution without imposing parametric assumptions, standard maximum likelihood estimation techniques based on fixed parametric distributions are inapplicable.
+Since Enformer is designed to directly learn the conditional predictive distribution without imposing parametric assumptions, standard maximum likelihood estimation techniques based on fixed parametric distributions are inapplicable.
 Instead, the proposed approach injects noise into the model representation and optimizes an energy-based scoring objective.
-The Energy Score is a strictly proper scoring rule \cite{gneiting2007strictly} that assesses the quality of multivariate probabilistic forecasts by directly operating on the empirical distribution of the generated samples.
-For a time step $t$, given the ground truth observed sequence $\boldsymbol{Y}_{t+1:t+q}$ and the set of $M$ generated in-sample forecast trajectories denoted by $\widetilde{\boldsymbol{Y}}^{(m)}_{t+1:t+q}$ for $m \in \{1, \dots, M\}$, the empirical energy score (ES) loss is computed as:

-This loss function dictates the stochastic learning process by balancing two competing geometric objectives.
-The first term calculates the expected Euclidean norm between the generated stochastic samples and the actual ground truth, actively penalizing any deviation from the true future trajectory to ensure that the predictive distribution remains accurately centered.
-Conversely, the second term computes the expected pairwise Euclidean distance among all $M$ independently generated samples.
-This term acts as a regularizer that maximizes the dispersion of the generated trajectories.
-By expanding the pairwise distances between the generated samples, the model is prevented from collapsing into a deterministic point forecaster.
-Consequently, minimizing this joint objective ensures that EnTransformer yields a set of sharp, well-calibrated, and adequately dispersed multivariate trajectories that represent the true predictive uncertainty.
-Algorithm \ref{alg:entransformer_training} presents the end-to-end training step of the proposed framework.
-A detailed illustration of the EnTransformer architecture is given in Fig. \ref{fig:entransformer_architecture}.
+The Energy Score is a strictly proper scoring rule \citep{gneiting2007strictly} that assesses the quality of multivariate probabilistic forecasts by directly operating on the empirical distribution of the generated samples.
+For a time step $t$, given the ground truth observed sequence $\boldsymbol{Y}_{t+1:t+q}$ and the set of $M$ generated in-sample forecast trajectories denoted by $\widetilde{\boldsymbol{Y}}^{(m)}_{t+1:t+q}$ for $m \in \{1, \dots, M\}$, the empirical energy score (ES) loss is computed as: { } This loss function balances two competing geometric objectives for stochastic learning.
+The first term minimizes the expected Euclidean norm between the generated samples and the ground truth, ensuring the predictive distribution remains accurately centered.
+The second term acts as a regularizer by maximizing the expected pairwise Euclidean distance among all $M$ independent samples.
+This promotes trajectory dispersion and prevents the model from collapsing into a deterministic point forecaster.
+Consequently, minimizing this joint objective allows Enformer to generate sharp, well-calibrated, and adequately dispersed multivariate trajectories that capture true predictive uncertainty.
+Furthermore, the strict propriety of the loss function mathematically guarantees convergence to the true distribution for well-specified models.
+Algorithm \ref{alg:entransformer_training} outlines the end-to-end training process and Fig. \ref{fig:entransformer_architecture} illustrates the architecture.